jonoff/cinemark-ticket-sniper/README.md

 # Cinemark ticket sniper

-Email alerts when seats open up at a sold-out Cinemark showing.
+Push notifications when seats open up at a sold-out Cinemark showing.

-Point it at any Cinemark theater and movie, say which rows and showtimes you would accept, and it emails you when a matching seat frees up or when new dates go on sale.
+Point it at any Cinemark theater and movie, say which rows, columns, and showtimes you would accept, and it sends you a push alert when a matching seat frees up or when new dates go on sale.
 Runs entirely on GitHub Actions: no server, no email provider, no API keys, nothing to pay for.

 Built to catch cancellations for The Odyssey in IMAX 70mm, which sold out weeks ahead at every theater that can project it.
 Good seats reappear all the